 Are you losing water in your fiberglass pool?
 Perhaps you've scanned the pool surface and cannot find any damage to the pool shell so you're wondering where to turn next.

-Step One: Inspect The Return Fitting
+Step One: Inspect the Return Fitting

-You can do this from the topside of the pool by simply grabbing a small mirror, holding it below the fitting and visually inspecting the inside of the fitting.
+You can do this from the topside of the pool by simply grabbing a small mirror, holding it below the fitting, and visually inspecting the inside of the fitting.

-Step Two: Use Fitting Saver To Make The Repair
+Step Two: Use Fitting Saver to Make the Repair

 In the past, this repair involved removing or tunneling under the patio and replacing the fitting, but now the "fitting saver" sold at leaktools.com can fix your problem for well under $100.

-How To Prevent This Problem From Occurring
+How to Prevent This Problem from Occurring

 As we continued to encounter and correct more and more of these installation related problems (such as cracked return fittings), we began to re-assess the entire process of installing inground fiberglass pools.

 Some of these issues include cracked return fittings, settlement of the pool shell, inadequate drainage around the pool shell, separation of the pool and patio, wall bulges, etc.

-Thanks and if you're having leak problems feel free to leave a question below and we'll do our best to respond.
+Thanks and if you're having leak problems, feel free to leave a question below and we'll do our best to respond.